ksmin23/my-aws-cdk-examples/glue/streaming-etl/msk-serverless-to-iceberg/README.md

                           GlueStreamingJobMSKServerlessToIceberg
      </pre>

 9. Create a table with partitioned data in Amazon Athena

-   Go to [Athena](https://console.aws.amazon.com/athena/home) on the AWS Management console.<br/>
+   Go to [Athena](https://console.aws.amazon.com/athena/home) on the AWS Management console.

    * (step 1) Create a database

      In order to create a new database called `iceberg_demo_db`, enter the following statement in the Athena query editor